benji011/yggdrasil/README.md

 - Unit & E2E tests

-As this is a PoC app, I haven't really begun adding tests (yet).
+As this is an app I build for fun, I haven't really begun adding tests (yet).
 If you would like to contribute, feel free to send a pull request :)